 Next up, there’s the White Barn Inn next door, Maine’s only 5 star restaurant for special occasions dining.
 Also on Port Road, there’s art galleries and shops, also Pedro’s Mexican, an Oyster bar – Pearl’s, and Old Vines Wine Bar with tapas style food, pub fare, even pizza and Thai at Mekhong Thai, and Mornings in Paris coffee and pastry cafe, and Batson River Tasting Room for a brew or small batch distilled craft cocktail.

-Crossing the bridge into Kennebunkport to Dock Square is an arena for foodie’s delight and spend thrift’s titillation.
+Crossing the bridge into Kennebunkport to Dock Square is a foodie’s delight and shopper’s dream.
 This is the place to park your car and walk around to browse shops and walk into some great restaurants.
-From Pink Tangerine to Make It KPT, Down East Wines, to Best of Everything, the Clam Shack, The Emporium, and so many art galleries, clothing and jewelry boutiques.
+From Pink Tangerine to Make It KPT, Down East Wines, to Best of Everything, the Clam Shack, Alisson’s, The Emporium, and so many art galleries, clothing and jewelry boutiques.

 For a beautiful seashore walk, proceed out Ocean Avenue from Dock Square, passing The Boathouse Waterfront Hotel, The Captain Lord Mansion and Ganny’s Garden- in memory of First Lady Barbara Bush.
 After a half mile, you will pass Nonantum Resort and then Breakwater Inn and Spa near the namesake breakwater that guards the entry to Kennebunkport and the Kennebunk River.

 Continue on Parson’s Way, passing the glorious St Ann’s Church, along the Ocean Ave sidewalk path called Parson’s Way, walking by Blowing Cave and Spouting Rock to Walkers Point- the home of the Bush family – yes Presidents #41 and 43.

 The best part of touring Kennebunk and Kennebunkport is you get a great scene for shopping and dining, but you’re also not far from amazing natural scenery.
 Kennebunkport Conservation Trust has miles of fantastic walking and biking trails at their Gravelly Brook headquarters, The Edwin Smith Preserve.
 From Dock Square, you can take a walk or bike ride to several beaches, Kennebunk Beach – also called Gooch’s, and Colony Beach – there are six beaches to choose from, overall, you’re never short of places to go in the Kennebunks.